Employees are Leaving the Oil and Gas Industry for Renewables

 The oil and gas industry faced unprecedented shock when the pandemic hit in 2020 with the demand for diesel, gasoline, and jet fuel plunging to record lows.
 The extreme oversupply of oil and low demand left companies with nowhere to store excess barrels of oil and for the first time US oil prices fell below zero.

-Companies across the United States have gone bankrupt, shut down wells, and made thousands of layoffs.
+Companies across the United States have gone bankrupt, shut down wells, and made thousands of oil and gas layoffs.
 In 2020 alone nearly 160,000 workers were laid off and have yet to return as companies continue to tighten their budgets.
 The industry still hasn’t recovered to pre-pandemic levels.